Nokia's cash reserves hold up despite big loss

 Nokia generated 102 million euros of cash from operating activities in the quarter, but paid out 742 million euros in annual dividends to shareholders.

-The cash position was helped by the contribution from Nokia Siemens Networks, its telecoms gear joint venture with Siemens, which reported better-than-expected profit and forecast improvement in the third quarter, in contrast with struggling rivals like Alcatel-Lucent.
+The cash position was helped by the contribution from Nokia Siemens Networks, its telecoms gear joint venture with Siemens (SIEGn.DE), which reported better-than-expected profit and forecast improvement in the third quarter, in contrast with struggling rivals like Alcatel-Lucent ALUA.PA.

 Details showed that advance royalty payments of 400 million euros had put a gloss on its cash position, but Nokia shares were nevertheless up 12 percent at 1.535 euros at 1543 GMT.